Milbergs/wp-schema-plugin/README.md

 * provides Testimonial custom post type in menu and star rating system below the editor;
 * adds settings page with generous recommendations for better crawling, some fields have sane defaults, others default to best available alternative;

-Todo:
-* create Schema Person for one and/or more attorneys for even better Google™ Rich Snippets;
-* provide templates and loops for Testimonial post type;
-* create shortcode for star rating;
-* allow more Business types;
-* optimize code, search for security issues;

 ### Installing

 * drop this plugin in /wp-content/plugins/;